Uber, Lyft, and others sign ‘shared mobility pledge’ to improve urban transportation options

 Ride-sharing startups like Uber and Lyft have been notorious for clashing with city leaders as they expand.
 Now, as many transportation startups are looking in the direction of autonomous technology, 15 of them have signed a joint mobility pledge, outlining for skeptical city leaders how they aim to create more livable, sustainable cities.

-The 10 “shared mobility principles” pledge attempts to “ensure that ongoing developments in technology, operational systems, ownership, and service business models lead to more livable, sustainable, and just cities.”
+The 10 shared mobility principles attempt to “ensure that ongoing developments in technology, operational systems, ownership, and service business models lead to more livable, sustainable, and just cities.”
 Among the signees are almost all of the world’s major ride-sharing companies — BlaBlaCar, Didi, Lyft, and Uber — as well as shared bike startups Mobike and LimeBike.
 The 10 principles are:

 - We plan our cities and their mobility together